Brides of the Islamic State: Women in IS

-The establishment of the Islamic State and its institutions resulted in the relatively high incorporation of women into the organisation, due to a demand of people fulfilling non-militant roles within the state-building project of IS.
+The establishment of the Islamic State (IS) and its institutions resulted in the relatively high incorporation of women into the organisation, due to a demand of people fulfilling non-militant roles within the state-building project of IS.
 Beginning in 2012, dozens of girls and women travelled to Iraq and Syria to join the Islamic State, becoming brides of Islamic State fighters.
 While some travelled voluntarily, including three British schoolgirls known as the Bethnal Green trio, others were taken to IS-controlled territories as minors, either by their families or through coercion.

 Within IS, women's primary role was that of a wife and mother.
 As the wife of an IS fighter, a woman was expected to support her husband by performing domestic duties such as cooking, cleaning, and providing sexual comfort, while he engaged in what was perceived as a divine jihad.
 As mothers, women were responsible for raising the next generation of fighters, which was seen as a religious duty.

 Drawing inspiration from Iran and Saudi Arabia, IS implemented a state-building strategy that included gender-segregated parallel institutions.
 These women-led sections addressed female-related affairs within the so-called Caliphate, limiting intersex interaction while enabling women to contribute to IS's governance structure.

 One such women-led initiative focused on IS's propaganda efforts via social media platforms, including Twitter, Facebook, and WhatsApp.
 Female recruiters leveraged the growing presence of women within IS as a tool to persuade other foreign women to join, while also providing guidance on the risks and logistics of travelling to IS-controlled territories.

-Many of these women gained public notoriety either for their role in recruitment, their deaths, or their subsequent renouncement of IS and attempts to return to their home countries.
+Many of these women gained public notoriety either for their role in recruitment, their deaths, or their subsequent renunciation of IS and attempts to return to their home countries.
 Analysts have noted the difficulty in distinguishing between women who were active participants in IS's atrocities and those who were confined to domestic roles.